 Across Africa

 In 2023, South Africa introduced PayShap, a groundbreaking A2A payment system.
 This initiative was launched through a collaboration between BankservAfrica, the automated clearing house owned by South African commercial banks, the South African Reserve Bank, and the Payments Association of South Africa, in conjunction with the South African banking community.
 PayShap aligns with the South African Reserve Bank's Vision 2025 strategy, aiming to overhaul and modernize the country's national payment system framework to meet the evolving needs of businesses and consumers.
 The scheme offers three key product features: pay by account, request to pay, and pay by proxies, such as phone numbers.
-Notably, the concept of using a phone for bank payments is a novel development in South Africa
+Notably, the concept of using a phone for bank payments is a novel development in South Africa.

 Tanzania Mobile payment systems have caught on faster than in most other African countries: mobile wallets have 70% market share of the mobile payments, compared to just 25% for cards, and increasing customer preference for mobile payments in place of cash or cards.
 All are convincing signs that the Tanzanian market is ready for merchants who embrace mobile payment systems.
 The predominant players are Vodacom M-PESA, Tigo Pesa, and Airtel Money, commanding market shares of 39%, 35%, and 26%, respectively.
 These three operators collectively cater to a substantial portion of the mobile money subscribers in Tanzania, surpassing 47.5 million users.

 MTN MoMo is another success story across the region with more than 60 million active users.
 Ghana is considered their biggest mobile wallet market.
 The mobile wallets are the most used payment method in country with MTN MoMo leading the way as market leader, followed by Vodafone cash and in a distant third, Airteltigo.
 The real time A2A provider and Central Bank owned ACH, Ghana Interbank Payment and Settlement Systems (GhIPSS) may be the key to disrupt the dominance of mobile wallets in Ghana.
 Even though GhIPSS is the architect of the mobile money interoperability service that reinforced mobile wallets’ dominance in the market.
-With the close relationship between the Ghanaian and Nigeria payment ecosystem, we expect the fintech ecosystem to embrace pay with GhIPSS’ A2A (GhIPSS Instant Pay) for eCommerce transactions in the future like our experience in Nigeria.
-With that said, we believe the mobile wallets will remain the dominant payment methods in Ghana in the coming years.
+With the close relationship between the Ghanaian and Nigerian payment ecosystem, we expect the fintech ecosystem to embrace pay with GhIPSS’ A2A (GhIPSS Instant Pay) for eCommerce transactions in the future like our experience in Nigeria.
+With that said, we believe that mobile wallets will remain the dominant payment methods in Ghana in the coming years.

 Conclusion